Dead of the Day: 05-29-1971

 Choose recording

-The recording we have here is a lot crisper and picks up with the straight-up, rock and roll Truckin’, which is nearly busting at its seams.
+The Charlie Miller board we have here is a lot crisper and picks up with the straight-up, rock and roll Truckin’, which is nearly busting at its seams.
 As the song finishes, Billy takes over, heading into an incredible Drums that is dripping with hints of The Other One.
 Finally, with Phil’s help, The Other One comes out in earnest as the boys power through a seriously epic version with some deep space and soaring jams.
 The bus drops them right off at a stellar, sauntering Wharf Rat.
 And, by the time it comes around, Sugar Mags is a massive, rocking relief, getting the seriously tripping audience the opportunity to lose themselves in the music and dancing.
 After a short but enlightened Deal, the boys finish off the show with a ripping, jammed out NFA> GDTRFB> NFA replete with Phil’s carpet bombing and Jerry’s hot leads.

 Billed as the “Acid Punch Show,” the Dead shared the stage with the New Riders, R. J. Fox, and James and the Good Bros.
 And, sure enough, the acid punch did show up.
 As “Shawn” described on Archive, he was waiting out back for John McIntire when “a VW bus pulled up, and someone got out and took two green plastic garbage cans into the stage door–the guard was obviously waiting for them, and opened the door as soon as he saw the garbage cans being unloaded from the VW van.”
 Shawn ended up heading into the show where he